Which is the first National Park in India? Jim Corbett?

 Hemis National Park

-Smallest national park in India
+The smallest national park in India

 The smallest national park in India is the South Button Island National Park.
 It’s in the Andaman and Nicobar Islands and covers a total area of 0.44 sq km.